Whichever headset you're using, these are the best VR games you can play to make the most of your futuristic peripheral.

-When you feel like you're getting the hang of things, that's the moment you can start to play around with the game's bagful of modifiers, which allow you to dual wield your pistols or add new elements that make the game more difficult.
+When you feel like you're getting the hang of things, that's the moment you can start to play around with the game's bagful of gameplay modifiers, or buy the game's newly released Pistol Whip 2089 expansion DLC.
 It's a game you'll want to play over and over to either beat your high score or to savor the feeling of making a string of headshots to a rapid synth bass riff.

 6. Iron Man VR (PSVR)

-Here's a thrilling way to inhabit the advanced combat armor of Tony Stark and pretend you're in the Avengers.
-Using your headset and controllers, you take control of the Iron Man suit, staring through its familiar HUD, navigating obstacles in the environment and throwing punches and firing energy blasts to take down your foes.
+Here's one of the best, if not the best VR games for pretending you're in the Avengers.
+You take control of the Iron Man suit, staring through its familiar HUD, navigating obstacles in the environment and throwing punches and firing energy blasts to take down your foes.
 Back at base you can customize your suit (still in first-person), giving you a different side of the Tony Stark experience.

 7. Half-Life: Alyx (Valve Index, HTC Vive, Oculus Rift, Windows Mixed Reality)

 This game allows you to return to the world of Half-Life after 13 years of silence, except not in a way you will fully recognize.
 Taking the place of Alyx Vance rather than Gordon Freeman, you'll be fighting through City 17 at a time before the unlucky physicist arrives.